 Where is It’s A BLAST Program located?

-École Agnes Davidson, Our Lady of Assumption, Coalbanks, Dr. Gerald Probe, Fleetwood Bawden, Galbraith, Lakeview, Mike Mountain Horse, Nicholas Sheran, Park Meadows, Children of St. Martha’s, École St. Mary’s, and St. Patrick’s.
+École Agnes Davidson, Coalbanks, Dr. Gerald Probe, Fleetwood Bawden, Galbraith, Lakeview, Mike Mountain Horse, Nicholas Sheran, Park Meadows, Children of St. Martha’s and École St. Mary’s.

 There is no transportation required for children attending the above mentioned schools as the programs are located within the schools.
 An exception to this is children attending Father Leonard Van Tighem as they attend It’s A BLAST Program at St. Martha’s School and will be bussed to the program.